kyoung90/kyoung90.github.io/_posts/2019-03-31-idid_portfolio_with_sinatra.markdown

 For this project, I wanted to make a website as practical as possible.
 I learned that keeping track of your successes and accomplishments is an excellent skill for the 21st century.
 To help others with this, I wanted to make a tool to make this easier than it is, since it isn't being done my many.
 It would impact a lot of people's lives in a positive way.

 Design is vital to a website.
 If a website doesn't look good, it won't be used.
-I applied bootstrap to help make the page look nicer, but it is something I want to revisit afterwards to make it more useful, attactive, and intuitive.
+I applied bootstrap to help make the page look nicer, but it is something I want to revisit afterwards to make it more useful, attractive, and intuitive.

 I will keep working on this idea when I gather more knowledge and skills to improve it.
 If it improves the life of just one person, then it will have definitely been worth it.